 Despite rising house prices, today’s property market can still offer cheaper properties, providing the ideal investment opportunity for any budding landlord.

 But choosing to rent out a property isn’t a decision to take lightly.
-There’s a lot to be aware of and think about.
+There’s a lot to be aware of and think about, especially if you want to be a good landlord.
 To make things a bit easier, we’ve listed some of the key points you need to keep in mind when deciding whether or not to become a landlord.

 What sort of landlord? – Do you want to let privately, as part of a group owning a building, or do you want to let to professionals, families, even students, perhaps?
 These decisions not only influence the sort of landlord you will be, but also help guide your choice of property and finding the right investment for you.

 What sort of property? – This ties into, but also influences, the above point.
 Knowing what types of properties you prefer and, more importantly, are within your budget – a flat in the city, or a semi-detached in suburbia, for instance.
 This also helps you decide what sort of tenant you’d like to let to.